kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/05_Install_Kubernetes/transcript.md

 ok I'll exit out now.

-In kubernetes there is a really cool app you can install called Kubernetes Dashboard, This provides a powerful graphical web interface.
+In kubernetes there is a really cool app you can install called Kubernetes Dashboard, This provides a powerful graphical web interface that let's you view and manage your kubecluster visually.
 This dashboard is quite straight forward to install.
 However the nice thing about minikube is that this dashboards comes preinstalled.
 You can access the web ui by running the dashboard command:

 ```bash